openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## Error Response

-The error response follows the rules as defined in [@!RFC6749].
+The error response MUST be made as defined in [@!RFC6749] and [@!RFC7591].

 When the requested scope value is invalid, unknown, or malformed, the AS should respond with the error code `invalid_scope` defined in Section 4.1.2.1 of [@!RFC6749].

-Additionally, if the request contains more then a `presentation_definition` parameter or a `presentation_definition_uri` parameter or a scope value representing a presentation definition, the wallet MUST refuse to process the request and return an `invalid_request` error as defined in [@!RFC6749].
+If the request contains more then a `presentation_definition` parameter or a `presentation_definition_uri` parameter or a scope value representing a presentation definition, the wallet MUST refuse to process the request and return an `invalid_request` error as defined in [@!RFC6749].

+This document defines the following additional error codes and error descriptions:

+`vp_formats_not_supported`: The AS does not support any of the formats supported by the RP such as those included in the `vp_formats` registration parameter.

+Moreover, when `client_metadata` or `client_metadata_uri` parameters defined in (#client_metadata) are present, but the AS recognizes `client_id` and knows metadata associated with it, it MUST return an error.

+ASs compliant to this specification MUST NOT proceed with the transaction when pre-registered client metadata has been found based on the `client_id`, but `client_metadata` parameter has also been present.

+Usage of `client_metadata` or `client_metadata_uri` parameters with `client_id` that the AS might be seeing for the first time is mutualy exclusive with the registration mechanism where Self-Issued OP assigns `client_id` to the RP after receiving RP's metadata.

 # Verifier-initiated Cross Device Flow